ImageMagick/Usage-Markdown/distorts/index.md

 Basically the the result of the distortion becomes 'undefined' mathematically.
 In that case the color will be determined from the "`-mattecolor`" setting.

-For example when you see 'sky' in a [Perspective Distortion](#perspective) (for example see [View Distant Horizons](#horizon)), the mathematics for determining the source image location became 'undefined' (actually it is defined, but it is not valid from a users forward viewing perspective).
+For example, when you see 'sky' in a [Perspective Distortion](#perspective) (for example see [View Distant Horizons](#horizon)), the mathematics for determining the source image location became 'undefined' (actually it is defined, but it is not valid from a user's forward viewing perspective).
 As such the "`-mattecolor`" is output for the 'sky'.

 Actually the perspective distortion algorithm also manages to include some 'anti-aliasing' information for pixels close to the horizon, though that is uncommon for such situations.